Self-Portrait with Fiction & Oversized Eye

 pollen, spring …

-Susan L. Leary is the author of five poetry collections, including More Flowers (Trio House Press, forthcoming 2026); Dressing the Bear (Trio House Press, 2024), selected by Kimberly Blaeser to win the 2023 Louise Bogan Award; and the chapbook, A Buffet Table Fit for Queens (Small Harbor Publishing, 2023), winner of the Washburn Prize.
+Susan L. Leary is the author of six poetry collections, including SENTENCE, selected by Eugenia Leigh to win the Nine Syllables Press Chapbook Contest and forthcoming in fall 2026; More Flowers (Trio House Press, 2026); and Dressing the Bear (Trio House Press, 2024), selected by Kimberly Blaeser to win the Louise Bogan Award.
 She holds an MFA from the University of Miami and lives in Indianapolis, IN.